0xPolygon/polygon-docs/docs/cdk/architecture/unified-bridge-api.md

 - Bridging contracts address

 !!! important
-    - The above are mandatory expectations from any CDK IP partner.
+    - The above are mandatory expectations from any CDK implementation provider.
-    - At the time of writing, everything else is handled and deployed by the Polygon team.
+    - At the time of writing, the Polygon Labs team coordinates additional steps for full implementation.

 ## Deeper dive into the bridging workflow